suapapa/obd2ble_logger/README.md

 # OBD2BLE logger

 Logging vehicle speed and engine speed (RPM) via OBD2 BLE dongle.
-The dongle is iCar Pro ELM327 BT 4.0 which bought from Aliexpress.
+The dongle is iCar Pro ELM327 BT 4.0 which bought from Alliexpress.

 Here is demo video: